Gemma Hickey: Background

 Gemma Hickey was born in St. John's, Newfoundland and Labrador, on October 1, 1976.
 They attended Gonzaga High School, graduating in 1994.
 In 2003, Hickey graduated with a Bachelor of Arts in Religious Studies from Memorial University of Newfoundland.
 During their time at post-secondary, they served as General Director of LBGT-MUN (now Sexual and Gender Advocacy).

 Hickey was raised Roman Catholic; however, they left the Catholic Church in 2003 to become a member of the Wesley United Church of Canada congregation.

 Hickey is non-binary, and uses the pronouns they and them.
-Hickey's transition is the subject of the 2017 documentary film Just Be Gemma, which aired on CBC Television and the Documentary Channel, as well as being screened at the Nickel Film Festival in St. John's, the Atlantic Film Festival in Halifax, and at the Canadian Embassy in Tokyo, Japan.
+Hickey's transition is the subject of the 2017 documentary film Just Be Gemma.
+The documentary aired on CBC Television and the Documentary Channel, as well as being screened at the Nickel Film Festival in St. John's, the Atlantic Film Festival in Halifax, and at the Canadian Embassy in Tokyo, Japan.

 Gemma Hickey's first book, Almost Feral, a memoir chronicling their walk across Newfoundland and the emotional terrain traveled was published in October 2019 by Breakwater Books.
 In 2020, the book won two awards at the Atlantic Book Awards: the APMA Best Atlantic Published Book Award, and the Margaret and John Savage First Book Award in the non-fiction category.
 Hickey was one of 24 Canadian writers to be featured on CBC Books’ Writers to Watch list, and CBC Books named Almost Feral as one of 40 Canadian books on the summer 2020 reading list.

 In June 2019, Hickey married Rebecca Rose, the president of Breakwater Books.
 They later separated.
 Hickey was previously married once before.